triggermesh/bumblebee/README.md

-**This project is now archived, please go to [triggermesh/triggermesh](https://github.com/triggermesh/triggermesh) repository for additional development.**
+**This project is now archived, please go to the [triggermesh/triggermesh](https://github.com/triggermesh/triggermesh) repository where development continues.**

 # Bumblebee: A CloudEvents Transformer